 Therefore, it’s key to take a look at your monthly bill to guarantee that you aren’t overpaying for your processing.
 For now, here are the main types of fees associated with credit card processing.

 This type of fee is rather common, and most businesses are rather familiar with its terms.
 This fee is tagged on every transaction you run.
 They can be broken down into interchange and cents per transaction.

 Both interchange and cents per transaction are the only mandatory fees in the whole process.
 They are charged by the credit card companies themselves.
 You can see it as paying Visa, Mastercard, and others for having the ability to accept their cards and getting access to their customers.

 Recurring Credit Card Processing Fees

 Similar to interchange fees, many providers will try their best to charge merchant fees for almost anything at all.
 These fees tend to show up on your statements as monthly minimum fees, statement fees, batch fees, and many more.
 They share one thing in common, which is that they occur on a regular basis.

 One-Off Credit Card Processing Fees

 One-off fees are exactly what they sound like.
 They’re fees that are mainly triggered by specific actions and aren’t recurring in nature.
 For example, they include terminal fees, setup fees, reprogramming fees, and other fees that just happen once or twice.

 What Pricing Structures Are Available for Credit Card Processing?

-Yet, if you knew what pricing structures are available, you can be a savvy business and pay the bare minimum, which can cut down on your costs.
+Yet, if you knew what pricing structures are available, you can be a savvy business owner.
+You will pay the bare minimum which can cut down on your costs.